pfrazee/scuttlebot-views/README.md

 Every view is given a leveldb instance (technically, a sublevel) to store its data.
 Disco's interface exposes this db for reading.
 The view can create sublevels of its db, to store internal datastructures (they will not be readable from the outside).

-Using leveldb forces the views' output into a KV structure.
-This is an acceptible limitation for now.

 ## Data View Indexing